 Endowment gifts come in many forms beyond an outright cash or stock gift.
 Many donors name the Cradle of Liberty Council as a beneficiary owner in the following:

-For more information or to make a gift to the endowment fund, please contact Mark Saxon, Director of Development, at (484) 654-9244 or email@example.com
+For more information or to make a gift to the endowment fund, please contact Cindy Olsavsky, Sr. Development Director – Alumni Relations, at (484) 654-9245 or email@example.com

 In its gratitude for such support, the Boy Scouts of America nationally offers two distinct endowment recognition awards which are all a part of the Heritage Society.
 The Cradle of Liberty Council presents these awards to donors who support Scouting’s financial future through gifts to the endowment.